deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Our current setup has some known problems.

-- Login sometimes fails.
-The workaround is to create a new private browser window and login again.
-- Create a router fails for non-admins, if a gateway is set.
-The workaround for this problem is to create a router without setting a gateway and  set the gateway and network bindings afterwards
-- Dashboard shows admin panel (without any functionality) for normal user.
 - Policy problems when using the dashboard object storage UI.
 However the cmdline access works.